 Great impact on the society

-Industrial heritage Ekofisk provides an insight into the historical development of the Ekofisk area in the norwegian part of North Sea from 1969 to 2019.
+Industrial heritage Ekofisk provides an insight into the historical development of the Ekofisk area in the norwegian part of North Sea since 1969.
 The fields, platforms, working life, important historical events and Ekofisk's influence on society are the main topics.
 Furthermore, it is possible to search in all the digital source material.